sputot/RINO/README.md

 # which dimensions are time-varying inputs or parameters
 variable =

+# number of samples in each dimension taken for reachset estimation by trajectory samples
+samples-per-dim = 20

+# for the visualization: if 0, the visualization script is not called
+create-png = 0

-# for the visualization: if 0, only .png files are produced
+# for the visualization: if 0, only .png files are produced (if create-png is 1), if 1 figures are plot on screen
 interactive-visualization = 1

+# number of (time) points saved and printed on graphs
+points-per-graph = 50

 # the dimensions we wish to visualize graphically (output files are produced for all dimensions in any case)
 # to print all (default value when the option is not set in the config file): set variables-to-display = all
 variables-to-display = 1 2
 ```

-#### Sample configuration file for DDEs
+#### Sample configuration file: parameters specific to ODEs (when systype is ode)

 ```
-# system type (ode, dde, discrete)
-systype = dde
-# system ID
-syschoice = 2

 time-horizon = 5.

-# only for DDEs
-delay = 0.3
-# only for DDEs (for ODEs, starting-time is set to 0)
-starting-time = -0.3
-# defines the time-step by delay/nb-time-subdivisions
+# time step
-nb-time-subdivisions = 3
+integration-step = 0.02

 # order for Taylor models in time
 order = 3